Label305/Auja/README.md

 `jsx src/ build/`

-Now the `build` directory should have been filled and you can serve the `index.html` in the example directory with any web-server you want.
-For example, run `npm install -g http-server` and then from the example directory `http-server` after which you can visit `http://localhost:8080` to view the Auja implementation
+Now the `build` directory should have been filled and you can serve the `exmaple/index.html` in the example directory with any web-server you want.
+For example, run `npm install -g http-server` and then from the repository root run `http-server` after which you can visit `http://localhost:8080/example` to view the Auja implementation

+Architecture
+---

+Auja is based on [React](http://facebook.github.io/react/index.html) using the [Flux architecture](http://facebook.github.io/react/docs/flux-overview.html) to manage dataflow and dispatching within the application.
+To ease implementation of this architecture we use [Fluxxor](http://fluxxor.com/).

+In short, Flux constists of four main parts:

+- (React) Views
+- Action creators
+- Dispatcher
+- Stores

+In that order the dataflow will commence, the user does something in the view.
+Triggers an action, which is dispatched to certain stores.
+The stores will do process/store the newly received data and, if applicable, emit that they have changed.
+Now the React views, using Fluxxor, will be notified that the state has changed after which the view will re-render with all React goodness.

 License
 -----